-POLI SCI 240-0 Introduction to International RelationsIntroduction to the major theories, concepts, and problems of contemporary international relations.
+POLI SCI 240-0 Introduction to International Relations

+Introduction to the major theories, concepts, and problems of contemporary international relations.
 Security, political economy, and cooperation.

 POLI SCI 340-0 International Relations Theory Conceptual approaches to international relations, including "national interest," sovereignty, international norms and law, and rationality.
 Prerequisite: 240 or consent of instructor.
 POLI SCI 341-0 International Political Economy Introduction to the politics of international economic relations.

 Roots and evolution of the international political economy.
 Fundamental controversies about international trade, finance, and development.
-Prerequisite: 240 or consent of instructor.
+Prerequisite: 240 or consent of instructor

-POLI SCI 342-0 International Organizations Examination of institutions that arise from and govern the interactions of states, including formal organizations such as the WTO, UN, ICJ, and ICC, and informal norms such as international intervention, international criminal law, and sovereignty.
+POLI SCI 342-0 International Organizations Institutions that govern the interactions of states, including the WTO, UN, ICJ, and ICC; informal norms, such as international intervention, international criminal law, and sovereignty.
+Taught with LEGAL ST 342; may not receive credit for both courses.
 Prerequisite: 240 or consent of instructor.